 Piran – Italian vibes on the Slovenian Riviera

-• On Slovenia's small coastal strip on the Mediterranean Sea lies the city of Piran.
+On Slovenia's little strip of coastline on the Mediterranean Sea lies the city of Piran.
 A car-free city with a lot of Venice feel and a lot of charm!

-When we arrive at Piran, it has already started to get dark.
+When we arrive in Piran, it has already started to get dark.
 It is drizzling slightly and the streets shine in the glow of the street lights.
 Maybe not the Mediterranean feel I had in mind, but autumn on the Adriatic Sea can undeniably be a bit capricious.
 It is not until the following morning that I really get to know Piran.
-As the sun begins to rise, I take my coffee cup and paw up in the chilly morning to our roof terrace, looking out over the city and the sea.
-The sky shifts in pastels, a rooster goes crazy in one of the alleys below me and on kullen the sun burns behind Piran's city wall.
+As the sun begins to rise, I take my cup of coffee and walk up into the chilly morning to our roof terrace, looking out over the city and the sea.
+The sky shifts in pastels, a rooster crows in one of the alleys below me and on the hill the sun burns behind Piran's city wall.
 The salty winds of the Mediterranean swirl in my hair and despite the chilly temperature I sit completely still and just soak up all I can of Piran.
 You know, that kind of moment that you feel like you want to remember for the rest of your life.

 View from our apartment in Piran